radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 In RADIUS/UDP, clients are uniquely identified by their IP addresses.
 Since the shared secret is associated with the origin IP address, if more than one RADIUS client is associated with the same IP address, then those clients also must utilize the same shared secret, a practice that is inherently insecure, as noted in {{!RFC5247}}.

-Depending on the operation mode, the RADIUS/(D)TLS client identity can be determined differently.
+Depending on the trust model used, the RADIUS/(D)TLS client identity can be determined differently.

-In TLS-PSK operation, a client is uniquely identified by its TLS-PSK identifier.
+With TLS-PSK, a client is uniquely identified by its TLS-PSK identifier.

-In Raw-Public-Key operation, a client is uniquely identified by the Raw public key.
+With TLS-RAW-PUBLIC-KEY, a client is uniquely identified by the Raw public key.

-In TLS-X.509 mode using fingerprints, a client is uniquely identified by the fingerprint of the presented client certificate.
+With TLS-X.509-FINGERPRINT, a client is uniquely identified by the fingerprint of the presented client certificate.

-In TLS-X.509 mode using PKIX trust models, a client is uniquely identified by the tuple of the serial number of the presented client certificate and the issuer.
+With TLS-X.509-PKIX, a client is uniquely identified by the tuple of the serial number of the presented client certificate and the issuer.

 Note well: having identified a connecting entity does not mean the server necessarily wants to communicate with that client.
 For example, if the Issuer is not in a trusted set of Issuers, the server may decline to perform RADIUS transactions with this client.